A look at Arbutus Biopharma Corporation’s (ABUS) recent performance gives investors their first glimpse of hope. - News Daemon

 Arbutus Biopharma Corporation (NASDAQ: ABUS) Trading Performance Indicators

-Here are Arbutus Biopharma Corporation’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 5.10.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 10.21.
+Check out the current performance indicators for Arbutus Biopharma Corporation (ABUS).
+In the past quarter, the stock posted a quick ratio of 5.10.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 10.08.

 Technical Analysis of Arbutus Biopharma Corporation (ABUS)

-Compared to the last year’s volume of 1.38 million, its volume of 0.85 million showed lagged in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 13.90%.
-Additionally, its Average True Range was 0.16.
+Looking closely at Arbutus Biopharma Corporation (NASDAQ: ABUS), its last 5-days average volume was 1.15 million, which is a drop from its year-to-date volume of 1.38 million.
+As of the previous 9 days, the stock’s Stochastic %D was 16.27%.
+Additionally, its Average True Range was 0.15.

-At the time of writing, stock’s 50-day Moving Average is $2.48, while its 200-day Moving Average is $2.47.
-Nevertheless, the first resistance level for the watch stands at $2.39 in the near term.
-At $2.46, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $2.52.
-If the price goes on to break the first support level at $2.26, it is likely to go to the next support level at $2.20.
-Should the price break the second support level, the third support level stands at $2.13.
+At the time of writing, stock’s 50-day Moving Average is $2.48, while its 200-day Moving Average is $2.46.
+However, in the short run, Arbutus Biopharma Corporation’s stock first resistance to watch stands at $2.37.
+Second resistance stands at $2.42.
+The third major resistance level sits at $2.47.
+If the price goes on to break the first support level at $2.27, it is likely to go to the next support level at $2.22.
+Should the price break the second support level, the third support level stands at $2.17.

 Arbutus Biopharma Corporation (NASDAQ: ABUS) Key Stats